 Preparing and Submitting

-An Original Publication is a stand-alone teaching or learning module, which includes all the necessary instructions and materials for implementation.
-Each submission is composed of an Educational Summary Report (ESR; an article with standard structured headings of Introduction, Methods, Results, and Discussion describing the module) plus one or more appendices (all the materials needed for implementation of the module).
+An Original Publication is a stand-alone educational activity that includes all the necessary instructions and materials for implementation.
+The module described must be generalizable to other institutions both in content (i.e., not regionally specific) and in size (i.e., not full curricula).
+Each submission is composed of an Educational Summary Report (ESR; an article with standard structured headings of Introduction, Methods, Results, and Discussion describing the activity) plus one or more appendices (all the materials needed for implementation of the activity).

 Letter to the Editor